Broken Jaw Overview

 Ice should be applied to the jaw to help control the swelling on your way to be seen by the doctor.
 Sometimes you will need a paper cup to catch the drool or to spit blood into on the trip to the doctor or emergency department.

 Many people who have jaw pain will not have a jaw fracture and will be treated with pain medications and instructions to eat a soft diet and to follow up with their doctor.

 - Those with fractures require further evaluation.
 Many fractures of the jawbone are associated with gum problems or tissue damage and should be considered open fractures.
 They will be treated with antibiotics.

-- Pain will be addressed and managed effectively.
+- The pain will be addressed and managed effectively.